Secondary Maths Workshop

 Award Winning Workshops

 We are an award-winning educational workshop provider and received international recognition this year for our work in schools from the Falling Wall Foundation.
-Our unique concepts to understand maths and relate calculations to real-life will keep students buzzing during the day.
+We have developed unique concepts to relate calculations to real-life.
+For example, we use real-world maps to carry out scaling and distance calculations combined with trigonometry.
+This is what makes our maths workshop stand out from the rest.

 Typical Maths Workshop Day